kanokarob/Dragonkind-Evolved/README.md

 <details>
   <summary>Custom Items</summary>

-- Dragonslayer Sword
-- Dragon-Sinew Crossbow
-- Dragontooth Pickaxe
+**Dragonslayer Sword**
+- Deals 15 damage
+- When it hits a mob, has a wider and stronger form of Sweeping Edge
+- More effective against Dragons

+**Dragon-Sinew Crossbow**
+- Arrows deal 15 damage
+- Arrows hit End Crystals and Ender Dragons from a greater distance (8 blocks)
+- More effective against Dragons
+- Can't pierce Forcefield End Crystals

+**Dragontooth Pickaxe**
+- More effective when mining Obsidian
+- When a block is mined, the next 3 blocks in a row also get mined.
+This uses durability.
+- Respects Unbreaking, if applied

-- Dragonhide Armor (4 separate pieces)
+**Dragonhide Armor (4 separate pieces)**
-- Dragonskull Shield
-- Dragonscale Wings
-- Draconic Scepter
+- Each piece gives more Armor value than Netherite.
+A full set provides 25 total Armor.
+- Each piece gives extra Hearts.
+A full set provides 10 total hearts.
+- While wearing a full set, deals a more powerful Thorns-like effect to Dragons only

+**Dragonskull Shield**
+- While blocking, causes Dragon breath clouds to instantly dissipate
+- When this blocks a mob attack, knocks the mob back and deals them damage
+- The above damage is more effective against Dragons

+**Dragonscale Wings**
+- Provides some Armor
+- Gives 3 extra Hearts
+- While flying, looking upwards gives a strong levitation effect

+**Draconic Scepter**
+- Right-click to launch a laser where you are looking, reaching up to 48 blocks away.
+It damages mobs near where it hits.
+- The laser can pierce Forcefield End Crystals, and has a wider range to damage End Crystals and Dragons
+- Right-click while Sneaking to charge up an area-of-effect spell around you, damaging nearby mobs when it finishes.
+This uses more durability than the laser.
+- Both attacks are more effective against Dragons

 </details>

 If you already have one of the above items, you're less likely to get it again.
-Once you've killed all 20 Ender Dragons, you can never get any more.
-Use them wisely!

 There are also advancements for killing each Type and each Difficulty of Dragon.